 Robotic surgery for cancer is a minimally invasive surgery that involves fewer incisions and affords better vision and precision for a surgeon.
-This surgery, in which the surgeon or surgical team is aided by robots, helps remove tumours that are otherwise hard to reach.
+This surgery, in which the surgeon or surgical team is aided by robots, helps remove tumors that are otherwise hard to reach.
 The duration of this type of surgery is shorter than conventional surgery.
 Side effects from this surgery are fewer than from traditional surgery.

-Tumour removal from the colon, lungs, uterus, liver, pancreas, head and neck, and reproductive organs.
+Tumor removal from the colon, lungs, uterus, liver, pancreas, head and neck, and reproductive organs.

 The surgeon performs the surgery with the help of robotic tools, and the robotic arms are controlled remotely using a console.
 One of the robotic arms carries a laparoscope, and the other arm holds a small surgical instrument, which can fit into an inch-long incision.